qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 - **Rebuilding overhead:** In some cases, we may need to rebuild indices or structures for the same data more than once.
 - **Read-heavy workloads:** Immutability assumes a search-heavy workload, which is typical for search engines but not for all applications.

-In Qdrant, we mitigate these downsides with a hybrid approach: segmenting data.
-Immutable structures handle the bulk of read operations, but we can fall back on mutable structures for data that is frequently updated.
+In Qdrant, we mitigate these downsides by allowing the user to adapt the system to their specific workload.
+For example, changing the default size of the segment might help to reduce the overhead of rebuilding indices.

+In extreme cases, multi-segment storage can act as a single segment, falling back to the mutable data structure when needed.

 ## Conclusion